-- Vocabulary: As used in passage, what does a word or phrase mean?
+- Vocabulary: As used in the passage, what does a word or phrase mean?

 - Voice: What is the tone or style of the author? (subset of inference questions)

-Excelling on the ACT Reading section is not just about reading speed—otherwise, it would be called the ACT Reading Race (or something like that).
-If you read a lot, or read quickly, that may give you a little bit of an edge, but reading quickly in NO WAY guarantees that you will excel on the ACT Reading, or even that you won’t be rushed.
+Excelling on the ACT Reading section is not just about reading speed—otherwise, it'd be called the ACT Reading Race (or something like that).
+If you read a lot, or read quickly, that might give you a little bit of an edge.
+But reading fast in no way guarantees that you'll excel on ACT Reading or that you won’t feel rushed.

-If you’re a slow reader, you might be reading this and thinking “Yeah, right.
-I’m already starting from behind because I'm a slow reader, so there's no way I'll be able to finish the ACT Reading section.”
-FALSE.
-I will illustrate just how false this is with a case study...of myself.
+If you’re a slow reader, you might be thinking, "Yeah, right.
+I’m already starting from behind since I'm a slow reader.
+There's no way I'll be able to finish the ACT Reading section."

-I have always read pretty quickly and voraciously.
-I started keeping track of the books I was finishing in high school because I was a huge nerd and wanted statistics, and found that I was reading about one book every three days.
+I've always read pretty quickly and voraciously.
+In high school, I started keeping track of the books I was finishing because I was a huge nerd and wanted statistics.
+I found that I was completing about one book every three days.
 When I took a timed ACT practice test recently, however, I found that I felt really pressed for time.

-My first response: What?
-I am never, ever cramped for time when it comes to reading (unless there's somewhere I have to be and I just want to finish this one page ... chapter ... book ... oops there goes my train).
+My first response: "Wait, what?
+I'm never, ever strapped for time when it comes to reading (unless there's somewhere I have to be and I just want to finish one last page ... chapter ... book ... oops)."

 So what the heck was going on?
-Why did I feel like I was running out of time, even though I read quickly?
+Why did I feel as if I was running out of time, even though I read quickly?

 The Main Issue: I Didn’t Prepare for the ACT